FedLLM-Align: Feature Extraction From Heterogeneous Clients: Experiments Setup and Results

-Serialization format also plays a key role.
+Here, we fix the LLM encoder (DistilBERT), client splits, and federated optimization settings, and instead vary how tabular records are converted to text.
+Each row is serialized using one of three formats: (i) a structured ``key: value'' style, (ii) a more verbose natural-language description, and (iii) a compact, minimally redundant encoding.
+For each format, we recompute embeddings and re-run federated training, comparing the resulting F1-scores and cross-client variability.
+This experiment isolates the impact of the tabular-to-text representation on the quality and stability of the learned embeddings.

 As shown in Table~\ref{tab:serialization}, structured serialization consistently yields the highest F1-score (0.84) and most stable embeddings, while natural language adds flexibility but with slightly higher variance.
-Compact formats are the most efficient but perform poorly due to loss of semantic richness.
-This highlights that both model choice and data representation strongly affect FL outcomes.
+Compact formats are the most efficient but perform poorly due to the loss of semantic richness.
+This highlights that both model choice and data representation strongly affect the proposed FedLLM-Align performance.